jmw-phys/iNORG/README.md

     finished: checked the code has no bug; find these bug and pass though the compiler. doing   : Need to Projection form ground space in (n+-1) space. tinking : need to change the Nci structure, since the compiler's warning.

+Version: v1.0.04 @ 2023.03.16:
+    finished: resit the Nci's structure, so no compiler's warning now. next do : Need to Projection form ground space in (n+-1) space. tinking : is it fine not to build the H in (n \pm 1) subspace?